ThatLittleChicken/Zoom-auto-leave/README.md

 # Zoom-auto-leave
+To exit online class automatically while away from keyboard without being noticed that you went AFK.
 Auto leaves zoom call when class ends based on the amount of participants.

 ## Instructions
 - Open Zoom in maximize-windowed (not full screen)
 - Show particpants tab in zoom
 - Run "Zoom auto leave"

+## Prerequisite
+- Python 3.x installed

 Will abort if cant read participant number.
 Ensure all images are in the same folder as the program.